 All references to the "state" are references to the State of California.
 All references to ESG funding reference federal ESG funds administered by HCD unless otherwise noted.

-B. Tentative program timeline
+2. Tentative program timeline

-February 28, 2020 ESG NOFA and application for the BoS allocation released
+August 17, 2021 ESG NOFA and applications for the BoS allocation released October 29, 2021 (amended) Application deadline December 2021 HCD announces BoS awards

-May 28, 2020 Application deadline

-September 2020 HCD announces BoS awards

-C. What is new in the NOFA
+3. Whats new in this NOFA